johanvandegriff/dotfiles/README.md

  - A *play* is composed of multiple *roles*, with some extra configuration on top.

 ### Plays
- - [framework](./framework.yaml): My framework laptop running Manjaro Linux.
+ - [framework](./framework.yaml): My framework laptop running Manjaro Linux, with Gnome Wayland.

 ### Roles
  - [environment](./roles/environment): environment variables for terminal and GUI alike